-The report was previously updated in March 2020.
+The report was previously updated in March 2021.

 During 2020 the United Kingdom (UK) government passed legislation and began to reveal its plans for its Immigration system to be brought in at the end of the EU transition period.
-Some guidance has been changed simply to remove reference to EU law and processes but some are more substantial.
+Some guidance has been changed simply to remove reference to EU law and processes, but some are more substantial.
+Substantial changes, such as the limited use of Eurodac data, are included in the relevant sections but many such changes simply removed reference to EU law.